LaunchCodeEducation/web-fundamentals/assignments/html-me-something/README.md

 1. Save your file.

 1. Finally, open up the file in a web browser.
 You can do this by selecting *File > Open File* in your web browser, and navigating to the location of your new HTML file.
-If you're stuck, [here's a video][open-in-browser].
+If you get stuck on this, [here's a video][open-in-browser].

     You should see a blank white page with your name in the top-left corner.

-    > *NOTE:* Throughout the assignment, you will obviously want to continuously make small changes to your code and then see the result.
-To do so, simply re-save the file in your text editor, and then, over in your browser window, click Refresh.

 [open-in-browser]: https://www.youtube.com/watch?v=It5P1hg44MQ